FAQs

 Please see the ‘How to Join’ page

-Ethiopia - has an informal group organised via DIT officers in the Embassy
+Ethiopia - has an informal group organised via DBT officers in the Embassy

 Rwanda – the High Commission have an officer responsible for promoting UK-Rwanda